sebastian-demel/azure-devops.ext.portfolio/README.md

-# sebastiandm.azure-devops.ext.portfolio
+# Azure DevOps Extension: Portfolio Management
-Azure DevOps Portfolio management extension
+Azure DevOps Portfolio management extension for portfolio management by using a view that captures main aspects of a project.

+## Concept